-No matter if you're updating an outdated meeting space or outfitting a brand new office, finding conference room furniture that works can be easier said than done.
-There are a lot of factors to consider, and that's why we've compiled this comprehensive guide to help you set up your new conference room with ease.
+Whether updating an outdated meeting space or outfitting a brand new office, finding conference room furniture that works can be challenging.
+We've compiled this comprehensive guide to help you easily set up your new conference room.

 The Purpose of the Conference Room

 Traditionally, a conference room can be either a large or a small room used specifically for meetings and discussions.
-Conventional conference rooms are also called meeting rooms and boardrooms, and they are comprised of one table in the center of the room with several chairs surrounding it.
-Some conference rooms can be made more dynamic and serve more purposes, like that of a training room, interview room and/or collaborative workspace, by using mobile modular tables.
+Conventional conference rooms are also called meeting rooms and boardrooms, and they typically include a table in the center of the room with several chairs surrounding it.
+Some conference rooms are more dynamic and serve additional purposes, such as a training room, interview room, and/or collaborative workspace, by using mobile modular tables.

-Today, many companies with space constraints often elect to use their conference room as a multi-purpose space.
-Flexibility and movement should be the two biggest concerns, and the best way to implement both is to invest in multi-purpose furniture.
-This will not only save space, but will also increase the efficiency of the layout.
+Today, many companies with space constraints often elect to use their conference room as a multipurpose space.
+Flexibility and movement should be the 2 biggest concerns, and the best way to implement both is to invest in multipurpose furniture.
+This will not only save space but will also increase the efficiency of the layout.

 The Size of the Conference Room

 Accurately measuring your space is the first step you should take when determining the size of the furniture you need.
 Account for extrusions (radiators, pipes, etc.) that could interfere with the layout.
 Take note of door and window placements and how any doors open, as that may affect furniture placement and layout.
 Overlooking doors can result in a very tight and uncomfortable entrance to their conference room.

 Ovular and racetrack tables provide rounded corners that allow for more seating capacity and easier movement within the space.